 When the charge current coming from the alternator stops, the unit will turn itself off to isolate the lead-acid and lithium parts of the new house battery bank.
 There is no operator intervention required.
 It does this seeming feat of magic automatically.
 The lead-acid batteries will be charged by the alternator as they always have been.
 The lithium batteries will get charged with the correct charge profile from the BB1260 charger.

-Since the alternator is still spinning and putting out a current, that sudden shut-off of demand could cause a huge voltage spike potentially ruinous to the alternator and everything attached to the house batteries.
-The lead-acid batteries in this set up have so much internal resistance they will absorb any such voltage spike so everything is protected automatically.
+Since the alternator is still spinning and putting out a current, that sudden shut-off of demand could cause a huge voltage spike potentially be ruinous to the alternator and everything attached to the house batteries.
+The lead-acid batteries in this setup have so much internal resistance they will absorb any such voltage spike so everything is protected automatically.

 If you were to do a full replacement of your existing lead-acid batteries with new lithium batteries you would need to change the charge profile coming from your existing alternator to match the requirements of the lithium batteries.